huijing/slides/101-jsfwdayseu-2022/README.md

-# Theming with CSS variables
+# CSS variables for work and play

 *For JS Fwdays Europe 2022.
 This is a sort-of transcript plus my notes for the talk.*